 It’s one of the most logical ways for them to learn how to be financially responsible.

-So, some of these listed expenses are going to border on/be needs, while others are going to be possible expenses a teenager may incur on their own (by choice/want).
+So, some of these listed expenses are going to border on needs, while others are going to be possible expenses a teenager may incur on their own (by choice/want).

 And which ones your teen has is going to result from the money responsibility conversations you have together.

-• Weekend activities with friends (like going to the movies, or spending money for the mall)
+- Weekend activities with friends (like going to the movies, or spending money to take to the mall)

-• Lunches from the cafeteria (because they can either pack a lunch from home or buy one from their own money)
+- Lunches from the cafeteria (because they can either pack a lunch from home or buy one with their own money)

 Next up, I want to address why your teenager wants to have a savings goal, and why they want to get into the habit, now, of saving money.